Find answers to common questions about the IELTS test, the British Council, the booking process and preparing for a test.

 'IELTS has four parts – Listening (30 minutes), Reading (60 minutes), Writing (60 minutes) and Speaking (11–14 minutes).
 The total test time is 2 hours and 45 minutes.
 The Listening, Reading and Writing tests are done in one sitting.
 The Speaking test may be on the same day or up to seven days before or after the other tests.'

-'Test centres make every effort to cater for the special needs of disabled candidates.
-It is our aim for all candidates to be assessed fairly and objectively.
+'Test centres make every effort to cater for test takers with special requirements.
+It is our aim for all test takers to be assessed fairly and objectively.
 If you have a special need, talk to your local test centre when registering.
 Centres may need three months to organise arrangements.'

 'IELTS is available on 48 fixed dates a year – up to four times a month, depending on local demand.'